-- 14.1 The requirement for the Council to follow these standing orders may be waived in the following circumstances: - a) For contracts which are not subject to the EU Rules, the work, supply or service is required as a matter of urgency and a delay would be likely to lead to financial loss, personal injury or damage to property; or - b) Where it can be demonstrated that there is a genuine single source of supply for the goods/service required - c) the circumstances set out in the Public Contract Regulations 2006 Regulation 14 apply (whether or not the contract is of a type which is subject to the application of the EU Rules); or - d) the contract is awarded under a framework agreement of a type where a competition has already been undertaken on behalf of the Council; or - e) at the discretion of Management Board who may proceed in a manner most expedient to the efficient management of the service/Council with reasons recorded in writing. - 14.2 A Responsible Officer, who seeks a waiver of Contract Standing Orders, shall do so only in advance and only in exceptional circumstances.
-Further guidance on what may constitute exceptional circumstances permitting waiver of these Contract Standing Orders is set out in the Council's Purchasing Guide. - 14.3 All waivers from these Contract Standing Orders must be: - a) Fully documented - Subject to a written report to be submitted in advance to the Monitoring Officer which shall include reasons for the waiver which demonstrate that the waiver is genuinely required - c) Applications for waivers which are a result of poor contract planning will rarely be considered genuinely exceptional. - 14.4 All decisions on waivers must take into account: - a) Probity - b) Best value for money principles. - 14.5 For contracts subject to the EU Rules, any waiver from the requirement for competition must meet the conditions set out in the EU Rules in addition to the general requirements above.
+- 14.1 The requirement for the Council to follow these standing orders may be waived in the following circumstances except requirements to comply with the Transparency Code and post contract award procedures still apply: - a) For contracts which are not subject to the Public Contracts Regulations 2015 for which the work, supply or service is required as a matter of

-14.6 The Monitoring Officer will inform the relevant Portfolio Holder when a waiver is granted and these will be reported to the Performance and Audit Scrutiny Committee on an annual basis.
+- urgency and a delay would be likely to lead to financial loss, personal injury or damage to property; or - b) Where it can be demonstrated that there is a genuine single source of supply for the works/goods/service required - c) the circumstances set out in the Public Contract Regulations 2015 Regulation 32 apply (whether or not the contract is of a type which is subject to the application of the Regulations); or - d) the contract is awarded under a framework agreement of a type where a competition has already been undertaken on behalf of the Council; or - e) at the discretion of the Monitoring Officer and Section 151 Officer who may proceed in a manner most expedient to the efficient management of the service/Council with reasons recorded in writing. - 14.2 A Responsible Officer, who seeks a waiver of Contract Standing Orders, shall do so only in advance and only in exceptional circumstances.
+Further guidance on what may constitute exceptional circumstances permitting waiver of these Contract Standing Orders is set out in the Council's Purchasing Guide. - 14.3 All waivers from these Contract Standing Orders must be: - a) Fully documented - b) Subject to the completion of the Council's standard waiver request form to be submitted in advance to the Monitoring Officer and Section 151 Officer which shall include reasons for the waiver which demonstrate that the waiver is genuinely required - c) Applications for waivers which are a result of poor contract planning will rarely be considered genuinely exceptional. - 14.4 All decisions on waivers must take into account: - a) Probity - b) Best value for money principles. - 14.5 For contracts subject to the Regulations, any waiver from the requirement for competition must meet the conditions set out in the Regulations in addition to the general requirements above. - 14.6 The Monitoring Officer will inform the relevant Portfolio Holder when a waiver is granted and these will be reported to the Performance and Audit Scrutiny Committee on an annual basis.